ksvan/node-red-contrib-komfovent/reverse.md

 om-x fields are shown with a property data-selected="1" is currently active, but no property if not active. oc-x fields are shown with the same property if selected, but also set to 0 if not active.

+### Specifics on scraping modes
+In the master webpages, modes selected are highlighted with the addition of attribute data-selected=1.
+But, the changes in this attribute seems to be clientside javascript, not on initial load of the page.
+There is javascript functions that will remove and place this attribute as needed.
+And this doesnt work so good with a scraper like Cheerio.
+Hence, another way around it was needed.

+The formerly mentioned i.asp page has an initial element called <omo>, which contains the human readable name of the current mode.
+Cheerio works fine with scraping a semi xml page like this.
+Normal, Away, Intense, Auto etc

 ## HTTP
 Det device has a built in webserver.
 This does not seem to return anything but 200 OK, even if wrong password, wrong input data in POST etc. But, if asking for a non-existing folder, it serves default index.html.
 If asked for a non-existing .html pages however, the connection is dropped, not served with a 404.